 Ovarian Cancer Screening Tests

-There are two ways to screen for ovarian cancer before it causes symptoms or shows up during a routine gynecologic exam.
+There is no easy or reliable way to test for ovarian cancer if a woman has no symptoms.
+However, there are two ways to screen for ovarian cancer during a routine gynecologic exam.
 One is a blood test for elevated levels of a protein called CA-125.
 The other is an ultrasound of the ovaries.
 Unfortunately, neither technique has been shown to save lives when used in women of average risk.
 For this reason, screening is only recommended for women with strong risk factors.

 Diagnosing Ovarian Cancer